-Client “A” materials presented was just half of the project.
+Client “A” materials presented were just half of the project.
 By doing so, “Client A” was able to evaluate two translation firms simultaneously.
 This client is looking at replacing an existing translation firm or adding one to their stable.
-Bottom line for “Client A” is they are looking for a long-term relationship – they don’t like vetting all that much.
+The bottom line for “Client A” is they are looking for a long-term relationship – they don’t like vetting all that much.

 Client “B” evaluated one firm on their project.
 This opportunity for the translation firm came via a salesperson presenting their firm in a positive light – both verbally and through emails with industry information.

 In both of these cases Clients A & B were able to evaluate the selected translation firms on the following:

 - Did the translation firms offer adequate company and translation information?

 - Did the translation firm ask appropriate detailed questions?

 - Was the quote informative and easy to read?

 - Were they given ample time to review the quote?

 - Did the translation firm involve the client in the progress of the project?

 - At what stage did the translation firm start the review process?